OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:38

-I am telling you what I have seen in the Father’s presence, and you are doing what you have heard from your father.”
+I am sharing with you what I have seen in the Father’s presence, and you are doing what you have heard from your father.”

 ---